adriamilan-bootcamp/EasyTemplates-Backend/README.md

   - Snyk Dependency Analyzer and Up-to-date Deps.
   - SonarQube Code Analysis and Vuln.
 Fixing
   - Safe REST Interactions w/JPA (Doesn't use DTOs Directly)
+  - 0 secrets included in repository history; osint-leak-free and secure
 * Amazon's S3 SDK for File Storage
 * Heroku deploy w/MySQL database interconnection for data persistence
 * Built with 💙 by and for Developers